-Even named as Kovai, this city is located in the state of Tamil Nadu in India.
-This 2nd largest city in the state, being a major commercial hub, is popularly called the "Manchester of South India".
+Coimbatore is located in the state of Tamil Nadu.
+Also known as Kovai, Coimbatore is the second largest city in the state.
+It is a major commercial hub and is popularly called the "Manchester of South India".
 Geographically, the city is located at the foothills of the Nilgiri Hills and on the river bank of the river Noyyal, which flows through the western part of Tamil Nadu.
-Bordered on all sides by the Western Ghats, this city has got a pleasant climate and peaceful atmosphere.
-This important manufacturing and textile centre of the country is even listed among the fastest growing Indian cities.
+Bordered on all sides by the Western Ghats, this city has a pleasant climate and peaceful atmosphere.
+It is not only an important manufacturing and textile centre of the country but is even listed among the fastest growing Indian cities.

 Demographics of Coimbatore

-Following are some of the basic demographic details about the city of Coimbatore:
+Following are some of the basic demographic details about Coimbatore: